bevanger/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+Closure is happening at the console.log in the string interpolation where it is calling for name.
+You can tell because it is grabbing the variable name from the parent function personalDice.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+The name Dan will always be the same unless they pass something else in for dan's roll.
+But the number rolled will change.

 c.
 What is the lexical scope of `newRoll`?

+newRoll is function scoped.

 ### Task 3 - Stretch Goals